Back | Home | Aller à version française

 (6) Intensive intimacy of affects and awakenings carried out by neuromediators.

-The thus defined presence, linked to some external movements and also some immobility, was probably reinforcing biologically, and was thus selected, i.e. that the cerebral functionings that this presence accompanies were selected <8A>.
+The thus defined presence, linked to certain external movements and also certain immobilities, was probably biologically reinforcing, and was thus selected, i.e. the cerebral functionings that this presence accompanies were selected <8A>.
 At least from the superior primates onwards.

 2A7.
 The erasing of the neural support.
 The continuity of the perceived.
 The brain as interface between internal and external milieus